 Sony WF-1000XM3 review: Should you buy it?

-My only gripe is the lack of an official IP rating.
-If listeners were able to exercise with them worry free, they would be a much greater threat to the Beats Powerbeats Pro.
+My only gripe is the lack of an official IP rating, something Sony added to the WF-1000XM4.
+If listeners were able to exercise with them worry-free, they would be a much greater threat to the Beats Powerbeats Pro.
 As we know by now, every product has its shortcomings.
 Of course, you still can exercise with these, but if water damage occurs, you’re out of luck and $230.

 Samsung owners should get the Samsung Galaxy Buds Pro